 This directory provides a platform for practical information, organisations are always evolving and changing contact details.
 Forward Mid accept no responsibility for these changes.

-UK Government legislation seal The disability discrimination act states that you are disabled if you have: A mental or physical impairment that has an adverse effect on your ability to carry out normal day-to-day activities.
+The Equalities Act states that you are disabled if you have: A mental or physical impairment that has an adverse effect on your ability to carry out normal day-to-day activities.

 If the disability has badly affected the ability to carry out normal day-to-day activities but doesn’t anymore, it will still be counted as having that effect if it is likely to do so again.